SiriusSoftwareLtd/Website/src/pages/privacy.md

 ---
 layout: ../layouts/MarkdownLayout.astro
-title: Privacy Policy
+title: You, and your Privacy.
 pageTitle: Sirius Privacy
 ---

-# You, and your Privacy.

 This Privacy Policy explains how Sirius collects, uses, stores, and protects your personal information.
 By using our services, you agree to the practices described in this policy.